 At RTD, we’re committed to the highest standards in public transit.
-From bus and rail, providing our customers with the best possible service is our priority.
+From bus and rail, to the Free MallRide, Free MetroRide and specialty services, providing our customers with the best-possible service is our priority.
 Each month we highlight an operator of bus or rail for their exceptional customer service.
-This month we would like to share a commendation for the great work of one of our security officer’s, Benjamin Little.
+This month we would like to feature commendations that reflect our commitment to our passengers.

 Let us know how we’re doing.
 Give us a compliment, suggestion, or ask us a question by completing a customer comment form.